Murder of the DeLisle children: Trial and conviction

 In December 1989, the court released DeLisle on bail of $25,000 pending trial.

+In the lead-up to the trial, DeLisle's attorneys repeatedly moved for a change of venue on the grounds that widespread media coverage of DeLisle's inadmissible confession had made it impossible for an impartial jury to be seated locally.
+However, the court ultimately decided that a fair trial was possible; although all twelve jurors who were ultimately seated had admitted prior knowledge of the case, seven remembered no more than that a crash had occurred, and five remembered the confession but stated that it would not affect their judgement.

 DeLisle was tried in June 1990.
 For the first time in Michigan judicial history, photographers and television camera crews were permitted to take photographs and video from an enclosed booth at the rear of the courtroom.
 A motion by defense counsel to move the trial out of Wayne County was denied.
 A further defense motion to have the case decided by the judge was also denied.

 The trial lasted five days.
-DeLisle's wife testified that her husband's leg had cramped before they stopped for snacks and that he had pulled over to rub the leg for several minutes.
+DeLisle's wife Suzanne testified that her husband's leg had cramped before they stopped for snacks and that he had pulled over to rub the leg for several minutes.
 She further testified that, after they left the drug store, her husband cried out in pain, saying, "Oh my God!
 My leg's cramping up."
 She testified that he then reached down and pulled his leg a couple inches off the accelerator, but the car nevertheless continued to race into the river.
-A neurologist testified that a sudden leg cramp could have caused DeLisle's leg to jam into the accelerator.
+Suzanne also told the court that the car's engine had "raced" on several prior occasions while the car was in drive.
+A neurologist testified that a sudden leg cramp could have caused DeLisle's leg to jam into the accelerator, and mechanic James Cokewell testified that there were several faults with the DeLisle's car which could have led to uncontrollable acceleration.